inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 The code structure and algorithms presented in **section I of the LTRANS v.2b user guide** (https://github.com/LTRANS/LTRANSv.2b/blob/master/LTRANSv2_UsersGuide_6Jan12.pdf) provide a complete overview of the original version of the code.

-The use of the Zlev version relays on dependencies to the same libraries as the original v.2b version, the user can have detailed instructions on their set-up in **section II of the LTRANS v.2b user guide** (https://github.com/LTRANS/LTRANSv.2b/blob/master/LTRANSv2_UsersGuide_6Jan12.pdf)
+The use of the Zlev version relays on dependencies to the same libraries as the original v.2b version; the user can have detailed instructions on their set-up in **section II of the LTRANS v.2b user guide** (https://github.com/LTRANS/LTRANSv.2b/blob/master/LTRANSv2_UsersGuide_6Jan12.pdf)

 Users of LTRANS should make reference to the following papers and User's Guide: